cypress-io/cypress/packages/driver/cross-origin-testing.md

 Allowing the proxy to know if a request is from the **AUT** enables us to do two things when it recognizes that it’s not the **primary origin**:

 - Delay the response.
 This allows us to communicate with the **primary driver** to set up the **spec bridge** and run the user’s callback function via **cy.origin()**.
 Then the driver notifies the proxy that it can allow the response through.
-This enables user’s to listen to the `window:before:load` event in the callback function, since the page will not load until after any such listeners are set up.
+This enables users to listen to the `window:before:load` event in the callback function, since the page will not load until after any such listeners are set up.
 - Inject code into the request that’s tailored to cross-origin testing.

 ### Cross-origin navigation timing